FabioCanavarro/FerrisLog/README.md

 - **Automatic Log Compaction**: Automatic compaction when log size exceeds threshold
 - **Snapshots**: Create and load snapshots for backup and recovery
 - **Command Line Interface**: Built with `clap` for intuitive command parsing
-- **Automatic Separation**: Performing without the address resulted in a folder made in your device
+- **Automatic Separation**: If the server address isn't given, the log will be saved in the local device

 ## Installation